vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The epigraphical evidence

 Two 5th-century Vākāt.aka inscriptions refer explicitly to a ‘Rāmagiri’ and a sanctuary thereon.
 17 That this epigraphical ‘Rāmagiri’ is the hill a few kilometers to the north of the Vākāt.aka capital Nandivardhana, i.e. the present day Ramtek, the same hill on which the mentioned Yādava inscription is found, is now generally accepted by all historians dealing with the history of the Vākāt.akas.
-18 In one of these 5th-century inscriptions the Vākāt.aka queen Prabhāvatī Guptā gives some additional information regarding the nature of the sanctuary on top of the hill, when she declares that her charters were issued from the ‘soles of the feet (pādam¯ula) of Bhagavat, the Lord of Rāmagiri’, 19 which echoes an earlier charter by her in which it is said that the grant had first been offered to the ‘soles of the feet of the Lord’.
+18 In one of these 5th-century inscriptions the Vākāt.aka queen Prabhāvatī Guptā gives some additional information regarding the nature of the sanctuary on top of the hill, when she declares that her charters were issued from the ‘soles of the feet (pādamūla) of Bhagavat, the Lord of Rāmagiri’, 19 which echoes an earlier charter by her in which it is said that the grant had first been offered to the ‘soles of the feet of the Lord’.
 20

-These epigraphs agree with a tradition that seems to underly the famous verses in Kālidāsa’s Meghad¯uta, the ‘Cloud Messenger’, written in the first half of the 5th century ad, in which a Rāmagiri is said to be the place of exile of a Yaks.a who used a cloud as postillion d’amour to bring a message to his beloved, whom he had left behind in the northern Himālaya mountains.
+These epigraphs agree with a tradition that seems to underly the famous verses in Kālidāsa’s Meghadūta, the ‘Cloud Messenger’, written in the first half of the 5th century ad, in which a Rāmagiri is said to be the place of exile of a Yaks.a who used a cloud as postillion d’amour to bring a message to his beloved, whom he had left behind in the northern Himālaya mountains.

 A Yaks.a, who had neglected his duties, had lost his powers by his master’s curse— heavy to bear, since he had to live separated from his beloved for one year; he took up his abode in the hermitages on the Rāmagiri, where the trees (spread) a gentle shade and where the waters were hallowed by the bathing of Janaka’s daughter.